Josh-XT/babyagi/README.md

 # Agent-LLM
+**Note:** This project is currently under heavy development and does not have a stable branch yet.
+All code is in testing and the repository is constantly changing.

+We appreciate any contributions or feedback you have for us.
+Thank you for your interest in this project!

 ## AI-Powered Task Management System

 This repository contains a Python script for an AI-powered task management system that uses Large Language Models (LLMs) to create, prioritize, and execute tasks.
 The system is designed to create new tasks based on the results of previous tasks and a predefined objective.
 It uses the natural language processing (NLP) capabilities of various LLMs and your choice of Vector Database to store and retrieve task results for context.
 This version is based on the original [BabyAGI](https://github.com/yoheinakajima/babyagi)  but adds support for different VectorDB providers, LLM providers, models, and custom prompting per model.